-- Communicative: You know how to earn and retain your client’s trust.
+You know how to earn and retain your client’s trust.
 Nendo’s goodwill can open doors but it takes proactive communication to keep it.
-Over your career you’ve learnt how to get your teammates inspired and involved.
+Over your career, you’ve learnt how to get your teammates inspired and involved.
 You consistently communicate early and often.
 Even anticipating hitches, delays or setbacks.
 You can rally a team to show a work-in-progress and proactively seek and receive feedback.

-- Detail-Oriented - You have a strong and uncompromising command of language, Swahili is a nice-to-have, English is a must-have.
+You have a strong and uncompromising command of language; Swahili is a nice-to-have, English is a must-have.
 Be it the Oxford Comma or the semicolon, you know what to use, where and when.
-You proofread your mails and understand how business is done, written and or a crisis communication press release and can spot inconsistencies and things others might miss.
+You proofread your emails and understand how business communications gets done.
+You can spot inconsistencies and things others might miss.

-- At least 4 years relevant experience.
-That can be from brand, marketing and communications or digital services, specifically.
-We’re eager to see experience from high-stakes projects and clients.
+- At least 4 years of relevant experience.
+That can be from branding, marketing and communications or digital services, specifically.
+We’re eager to see your experience from high-stakes projects and clients.
 That may be from brands that are listed among the top 10 highest advertising spenders in the country, as an example.

 - Follow-through: You keep your word.
 The email is sent before it is expected, the document is attached as you’d said, the call came through at the minute it was scheduled.
 Your ability to get teams in line and shape is a signature that has distinguished you over peers.